como-convertir-codigo-del-esp8266-al-esp32

 GPIOs

-There isn’t much to say here.
+There’s not much to say here.
 The GPIOs between the ESP8266 and the ESP32 are completely different.
-If you got a pin right, it was pure luck.
-You will need to look at which pins you want to use from the ESP32 and change it in your code.
+If you got a pin right, it’s pure coincidence.
+You’ll have to look at which pins you want to use on the ESP32 and change it in your code.

 PWM Function

-If your code on the ESP8266 uses a PWM output, the best thing you can do is look for one of the (many) libraries that define the “analogWrite” function on the ESP32, and you will hardly need to modify the code.
+If your ESP8266 code uses a PWM output, the best thing you can do is look for one of the (many) libraries that define the “analogWrite” function for the ESP32, and you will hardly have to modify the code.

 Other Libraries

-And what about the rest of the libraries in the world?
-For reading sensors, for performing actions, for bringing you coffee in bed?
-Well, logically, it will depend on the library (there are hundreds, so I can’t say this in general).
+And the rest of the libraries in the world?
+For reading sensors, performing actions, for bringing you coffee in bed?
+Well, logically, it will depend on the library (there are hundreds, so I can’t tell you in general).

-In principle, you have a good chance that it will work directly on the ESP32, but it will depend on the internal functions it uses (timer, registers) and how “portable” the programmers have made it.
+In principle, you have a good chance that it will work directly on the ESP32, but it will depend on the internal functions it uses (timers, registers) and how “portable” its programmers made it.

-You will have to try, and if you’re unlucky and it is not compatible, look for a replacement.
+You’ll have to try and, if you’re unlucky and it’s not compatible, look for a replacement.
 But don’t worry, it shouldn’t be hard.
-Practically all libraries have a ported version for the ESP8266.
+Practically all libraries have a version ported for the ESP8266.

 Blog Examples

-And what about all the examples we have in the blog?
-What about the series of posts about the ESP8266?
-Well, similarly, most simply need to take into account what we have discussed about the names of the libraries.
+And all the examples we have on the blog?
+And the series of posts about the ESP8266??
+Well, similarly, for most of them you just need to keep in mind what we’ve said about library names.

-So we have updated all the blog posts that were possible (except for those specific to each processor) to reference both processors.
+So we have updated all the blog posts that were possible (except for those specific to each processor) to refer to both processors.
 Future posts will follow this criterion.

-Additionally, we have created a new repository on Github with the codes adapted to the ESP32, so you have the examples for the ESP8266 and for the ESP32 separately.
+Furthermore, we have created a new repository on Github with the codes adapted for the ESP32, so you have the examples for ESP8266 and ESP32 separately.

 github-full